 3.3 Measurement of the Net Environmental Contribution The NEC indicator measures the degree of alignment with the ecological transition of a company.
 The NEC is based on a scientific methodological approach, opposable sources and is applicable to all asset classes.
 It is a measure that goes beyond the carbon footprint because it captures several environmental risks.
-For each sector, companies can be scored from -100% to +100%.
-SWEN co-developed with the NEC initiative a module specific to anaerobic digestion, considering the end use of biogas, the type of inputs, the methane leakage rate, the level of water stress of crops, etc. SWIFT 1's NEC score for projects in operation in 2023 is +64%.1 Last year, the NEC score for projects in operation in 2022 was +67%.
-The methodology used this year was NEC 1.1, and the one used last year was NEC 1.0.
+For each sector, companies can be scored from -100 to +100.
+SWEN co-developed with the NEC initiative a module specific to anaerobic digestion, considering the end use of biogas, the type of inputs, the methane leakage rate, the level of water stress of crops, etc. The NEC of 6 investments with projects in operation is +85%.
+Last year, the NEC of the 3 methanisation deals invested and in operation in 2022 was +81%.

-3.4 Positive impacts of methanisation projects in operation
+3.4 Positive impacts of methanisation units in operation